Algebraic Kasparov K-theory. I: Introduction

 \subsubsection{Organization of the paper}

 In Section~\ref{prel} we fix some notation and terminology.
 We study simplicial algebras and simplicial sets of algebra homomorphisms associated with simplicial algebras there.
 In Section~\ref{exten} we discuss extensions of algebras and classifying maps.
+It is thanks to simplicial algebras and some elementary facts of their extensions that Excision Theorem~A is possible to prove.
 Then comes Section~\ref{excisionsec} in which Excision Theorem~A is proved.
 We also formulate Excision Theorem~B in this section but its proof requires an additional material.
-The spectra $\bb K^{unst},\Bbbk^{unst},\Bbbk_{unst}$ are introduced and studied in Section~\ref{thespectrum}.
+The spectrum $\bb K^{unst}(A,B)$ is introduced and studied in Section~\ref{thespectrum}.
 In Section~\ref{homotopy} we present necessary facts about model categories and Bousfield localization.
 This material is needed to prove Excision Theorem~B. In Section~\ref{compa} we study relations between simplicial and polynomial homotopies.
 As an application Comparison Theorem~A is proved in the section.
 Comparison Theorem~B is proved in Section~\ref{compb}.
 It says that the Hom-sets of $D(\Re,\ff F)$ are represented by stable homotopy groups of spectra $\bb K^{unst}(A,B)$-s.
-The spectra $\bb K^{st},\bb K^{mor},\Bbbk^{st},\Bbbk_{st},\Bbbk^{mor},\Bbbk_{mor}$ are introduced and studied in Section~\ref{moritast}.
-We also prove there Comparison Theorems for $D^{st}(\Re,\ff F)$, $D^{mor}(\Re,\ff F)$ and construct an isomorphism between stable $K$-theory groups of an algebra and its homotopy $K$-theory groups.
+The spectra $\bb K^{st},\bb K^{mor}$ are introduced and studied in Section~\ref{moritast}.
+We also prove there Comparison Theorems for $D^{st}(\Re,\ff F)$, $D^{mor}(\Re,\ff F)$ and construct an isomorphism between stable groups $\bb K^{st}_*(k,A)$ of an algebra $A$ and its homotopy $K$-theory groups.